Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Where to Stay in Nako

 There's no shortage of hotels and homestays in Nako.
-Although it's a tiny village, you'll see lots of travellers and activity going on.
-I stayed at Lovon Hotel which was right at the entrance of Nako.
+Although it's a tiny village, you'll see lots of travellers here and plenty of activity going on.
+I stayed at Lovon Hotel which was right at the entrance of Nako village.
 The room was spacious and clean and had a balcony overlooking the valley.
 What's more, the in-house restaurant serves delicious spring rolls!

 Things to do in Nako